miji-dev/subvis/README.md

 ## Rules for Contributors
 - Master branch ALWAYS contains a working version
+- We use node.js and backbone (let's just try this one ...) to organise the code
 - The code is organized strictly modular
 - We use issues to track not yet done work
 - Each issue is handled in an own branch

+## Libraries/Tools/Frameworks
+- Node.js
+  - Express.js
+  - Opensubtitles-Client ???
+  - Backbone.js
+  - D3.js

 ## Things to do
 - List of available subtitles